OpenEvalProject/evals/manuscripts/elife-01370/v1/manuscript.md

 ## Results

-## Prediction of encounter complex ensembles
+### Prediction of encounter complex ensembles

-We focused on the modeling of the association between the N-terminal domain of Enzyme I (EIN) and the histidine-containing phosphocarrier protein (HPr) (
+We focused on the modeling of the association between the N-terminal domain of Enzyme I (EIN) and the histidine-containing phosphocarrier protein (HPr) (Figure 1A), because the complex has been studied in a series of PRE titration experiments (Fawzi et al., 2010).
+Specific association between the two proteins occurs in the first step of the bacterial phosphotransfer system, resulting in phosphoryl transfer between EIN and HPr upon proper alignment of active site histidines of the two sides of the interface (Garrett et al., 1999).
+The binding has an equilibrium dissociation constant of 4.3 μM (Suh et al., 2008).
+For the computational study of encounter complexes we have placed the center of EIN at the origin of a coordinate system, and systematically sampled the entire rotational/translational space of HPr.
+Unbound structures were used both for the receptor, EIN (chain A from PDB entry 1ZYM) and for the ligand, HPr (chain P from PDB entry 2JEL).
+Sampling was performed using the docking program PIPER, which performs exhaustive evaluation of a physics-based energy function in discretized 6D space of mutual orientations of two proteins using the Fast Fourier transform (FFT) correlation approach (Kozakov et al., 2006).
+We sample 70,000 rotations, which approximately correspond to sampling at every 5° in the space of Euler angles.
+In the translational space, the sampling is defined by the 1.0 Å grid cell size.
+PIPER is used with a ‘smooth’ energy function that includes terms describing attractive and repulsive van der Waals interactions, electrostatic interactions calculated by a simplified generalized Born-type expression, and a desolvation terms, the latter represented by a pairwise interaction potential (Chuang et al., 2008).
+We call the energy function ‘smooth’ because the repulsive contributions to the van der Waals interaction are selected to allow for a certain amount of overlaps.

 ![Figure 1.](https://cdn.elifesciences.org/articles/01370/elife-01370-fig1-v1.jpg)

 **Figure 1.:** Unbound structures were used both for the receptor, EIN (chain A from PDB entry 1ZYM) and for the ligand, HPr (chain P from PDB entry 2JEL).
 Encounter complexes were generated using Fast Fourier transform (FFT) based sampling.
 (A) Cartoon of the specific complex formed by EIN and HPr, shown in grey and yellow, respectively.
 The locations of the paramagnetic tags E5C-EDTA-Mn+ and E32C-EDTA-Mn2+ on HPr are encircled and are shown in red and blue, respectively.
 (B) Centers of HPr structures in the encounter complex ensemble.
 Colors indicate classification as follows (8): blue, Class I (i.e., overlapping with the specific complex); magenta, patch 1 of Class II (i.e., non-overlapping) positions; red, patch 2 of Class II positions; and pink, additional Class II position outside the main patches.
 (C) Ligand IRMSD vs PIPER energy score.
 (D) Two representative HPr poses, colored light blue and dark blue, from Class I. (E) Two representative HPr poses (in different shades of magenta) from Patch 1 of Class II.
 (F) View of the EIN–HPr complex and the centers of HPr poses after rotating 180° around the vertical axis (the bound HPr is now on the left side, almost completely hidden by EIN).
-(G) Representative HPr poses (in different shades of red) from Patch 2 of Class II, shown in the rotated view.DOI: http://dx.doi.org/10.7554/eLife.01370.003
+(G) Representative HPr poses (in different shades of red) from Patch 2 of Class II, shown in the rotated view.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/01370/elife-01370-fig1-figsupp1-v1.jpg)

-**Figure 1—figure supplement 1.:** 2+ and E32C-EDTA-Mn2+ on HPr.The C-EDTA moiety is shown as sticks, with carbon atoms colored cyan.
+**Figure 1—figure supplement 1.:** The C-EDTA moiety is shown as sticks, with carbon atoms colored cyan.
 The rest of the HPr structure is shown as yellow cartoon.
 The Mn2+ ions are shown as magenta spheres.
 (A) Three rotamers of HPr-E5C-EDTA-Mn2+.
-(B) Three rotamers of HPr-E32C-EDTA-Mn2+.DOI: http://dx.doi.org/10.7554/eLife.01370.004
+(B) Three rotamers of HPr-E32C-EDTA-Mn2+.

 Since the generated structures will be used for calculating PRE profiles to compare them to experimental PRE data (Fawzi et al., 2010), two sets of docking calculations were performed using HPr structures that included the paramagnetic label EDTA-Mn2+, placed either at E5C, which is distal to the EIN/HPr interface in the native state, or at E32C, which is close to the edge of the interface (Figure 1A).
 Each C-EDTA-Mn2+ label has three potential rotameric states, and hence Mn2+ can occupy three different positions (Figure 1—figure supplement 1).
 A separate docking was performed for each rotameric state of each EDTA-Mn2+ probe.
 We retained the 10,000 lowest energy structures from each docking simulation, thus a total of 30,000 low energy structures for each of the two probes.
 These structures were then used for the analysis of encounter complexes and for the calculation of intermolecular PRE rates.

 Figure 1B shows the center of each low energy HPr structure, generated by the docking, as a small sphere, and indicates that these structures form three major clusters.
 Figure 1C shows the Interface Root Mean Square Deviation (IRMSD) from the native complex vs the PIPER energy score of the docked structures.
 For the calculation of IRMD we first select the interface residues of HPr that are within 10 Å of any EIN atom in the native complex.
 For each docked structure we than superimpose EIN onto EIN in the X-ray structure of the complex, and calculate the RMSD between the Cα atoms of the HPr interface residues in docked and native structures.
 The structures in the largest cluster (shown in blue in Figure 1B) overlap with the native state, with the lowest energy conformations being within 5 Å IRMSD from the native (Figure 1C).
 The structures in this cluster, termed Class I, are the results of rigid body rotations and small translations around the native binding mode.
 Two representative Class I structures are shown in Figure 1D.
 Some Class I structures have less than 1 Å IRMSD, but the cluster extends as far as 15 Å IRMSD from the native.
 The two other clusters, termed Class II patch 1 and Class II patch 2, consist of structures that can coexist with the native complex.
 We note that while the three clusters clearly separate in the 3D representation shown in Figure 1B, they substantially overlap when projected into one dimension as a function of their IRMSD values.
 Nevertheless, Figure 1C shows at least three distinguishable energy minima.
 Class II patch 1 (magenta in Figure 1B) centers around a local energy minimum at around 17 Å IRMSD (Figure 1C).
 Figure 1E shows two representative conformations for this patch.
 The third large cluster, Class II patch 2 (red in Figure 1B), is located on the opposite side of the Class I cluster, and is better seen after rotating the complex by 180° around its vertical axis (Figure 1F).
 The local energy minimum in this cluster is located at about 30 Å IRMSD from the native state.
 Figure 1G shows two representative conformations for the Class II patch 2.
 In addition to the complexes that belong to Class I and the two patches of Class II, there are a number of smaller patches, shown in pink in Figure 1B.

-## PRE experiments and theoretical PRE profiles based on structure
+### PRE experiments and theoretical PRE profiles based on structure

-To detect encounter complexes in the EIN/HPr system by PRE titration experiments, HPr was labeled with a paramagnetic EDTA-Mn
+To detect encounter complexes in the EIN/HPr system by PRE titration experiments, HPr was labeled with a paramagnetic EDTA-Mn2+ moiety conjugated via a disulfide bond to surface cysteine mutations at specific sites (Fawzi et al., 2010).
+We consider the mutations E5C and E32C that are both located outside the specific interaction surface with EIN (Figure 1A) and thus the labels do not interfere with the formation of the native complex.
+Intermolecular 1HN−Γ2 rates for the backbone amide protons of U-[2H,15N]-labeled EIN were measured in the presence of 150 mM NaCl to eliminate potential spurious nonspecific interactions not relevant at physiological ionic strength.
+PRE measurements were carried out at six different concentrations of the paramagnetically labeled HPr (ranging from 60 to 450 μM), corresponding to HPr:EIN molar ratios of 0.2–1.5.
+At each point in the titration, the intermolecular PREs were summed over their respective residues and normalized to the highest value of each titration curve.
+The data points in Figure 2 show the normalized intermolecular PRE values and their standard errors observed in these titration experiments (Fawzi et al., 2010).

 ![Figure 2.](https://cdn.elifesciences.org/articles/01370/elife-01370-fig2-v1.jpg)

 **Figure 2.:** PRE measurements were carried out at 300 μM EIN, 300 μM HPr, and 150 mM NaCl (Fawzi et al., 2010).
 Theoretical intermolecular PREs, calculated only from the coordinates of the specific EIN/HPr complex, are shown as black lines.
 Calculated PRE values, based on all generated encounter complexes, are shown as blue lines, and reveal substantial contributions by the non-specific structures.
 The experimental PRE rates (Γ2) are displayed as filled-in magenta circles.
 Points representing Γ2 values that were too large (>60 s−1) to be determined accurately are placed at the saturation level Γ2/Γ2max = 1.
 Interface residues are indicated by red ticks on the x-axis.
 (A) Results for EIN/HPr-E5C-EDTA-Mn2+ complexes.
-(B) Results for EIN/HPr-E32C-EDTA-Mn2+ complexes.DOI: http://dx.doi.org/10.7554/eLife.01370.005
+(B) Results for EIN/HPr-E32C-EDTA-Mn2+ complexes.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/01370/elife-01370-fig2-figsupp1-v1.jpg)

 **Figure 2—figure supplement 1.:** Theoretical intermolecular PREs, calculated from the coordinates of the specific EIN/HPr complex, are also shown as reference (black line).
 The experimental PRE rates (Γ2) are displayed as filled-in magenta circles.
 (A) Results for EIN/HPr-E5C-EDTA-Mn2+ compexes.
-(B) Results for EIN/HPr-E32C-EDTA-Mn2+ complexes.DOI: http://dx.doi.org/10.7554/eLife.01370.006
+(B) Results for EIN/HPr-E32C-EDTA-Mn2+ complexes.

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/01370/elife-01370-fig2-figsupp2-v1.jpg)

-**Figure 2—figure supplement 2.:** Mannitol/HPr interactions.(A) Native structure of the complex formed by IIAMannitol (grey) and HPr (yellow).
+**Figure 2—figure supplement 2.:** (A) Native structure of the complex formed by IIAMannitol (grey) and HPr (yellow).
 The location of the paramagnetic tag, HPr-E5C-EDTA-Mn2+, is colored red and is indicated by a circle.
 The PDB ID of the complex is 1 J6T.
 (B) Centers of HPr structures, shown as blue spheres, in the encounter complex ensemble generated by the PIPER docking program.
 IIAMannitol, shown as grey solid, is considered the receptor.
 The native binding pose of HPr is shown as yellow cartoon.
 (C) Theoretical intermolecular PRE profiles calculated from the coordinates of the native structure only (black line), and based on all encounter complexes generated by the docking (blue line).
 The experimental PRE rates (Γ2) are displayed as filled-in magenta circles (Tang et al., 2006).
 Points representing Γ2 values that were too large (>60 s−1) to be determined accurately are placed at the saturation level Γ2/Γ2max = 1.
-The interface residues of IIAMannitol are indicated by red ticks on the x-axis.DOI: http://dx.doi.org/10.7554/eLife.01370.007
+The interface residues of IIAMannitol are indicated by red ticks on the x-axis.

 ![Figure 2—figure supplement 3.](https://cdn.elifesciences.org/articles/01370/elife-01370-fig2-figsupp3-v1.jpg)

 **Figure 2—figure supplement 3.:** (A) Normalized intermolecular PRE profiles for the HPr/HPr complex.
 The theoretical intermolecular PREs profile, calculated from low energy encounter complexes, is shown as a green line.
-The experimental PRE rates (Γ) are displayed as filled-in magenta circles (2Tang et al., 2008).
+The experimental PRE rates (Γ2) are displayed as filled-in magenta circles (Tang et al., 2008).
 Points representing Γ2 values that were too large (>60 s−1) to be determined accurately are placed at the saturation level Γ2/Γ2max = 1.
 Interface residues are indicated by red ticks on the x-axis.
 (B) Ensemble of low energy conformations of HPr/HPr interactions (Tang et al., 2008).
 One of the two HPr molecules, considered he receptor, is shown as grey cartoon.
 The centers of the other HPr positions generated by the docking are shown as small blue spheres.
-These structures were used for back-calculating the theoretical PRE profile (green curve) shown in A.DOI: http://dx.doi.org/10.7554/eLife.01370.008
+These structures were used for back-calculating the theoretical PRE profile (green curve) shown in A.

 ![Figure 2—figure supplement 4.](https://cdn.elifesciences.org/articles/01370/elife-01370-fig2-figsupp4-v1.jpg)

-**Figure 2—figure supplement 4.:** Bashir et al., 2010), shown as pink spheres, and the ones generated by the PIPER docking program, shown as blue spheres.DOI: http://dx.doi.org/10.7554/eLife.01370.009

 Given the coordinates of a complex, one can back-calculate theoretical PRE profiles (‘Materials and methods’).
 As shown in Figure 2, the theoretical profile calculated from the coordinates in the X-ray structure of the native complex (black curve) substantially deviates from the experimental values for a number of residues.
 For HPr-E5C the largest differences occur at positions 59–97 and 160–167 of EIN, with smaller deviations at 23–37 and 183–189 (Figure 2A).
 For HPr-E32C the large differences are at positions 22–51, 56–74, 96–106, and 160–167 of EIN, with smaller differences at 184–189 (Figure 2B).
 These deviations show that the observed PRE rates cannot be explained well on the basis of the native binding mode of HPr alone, and provide at least qualitative evidence for the existence of lowly populated encounter states in rapid exchange with the final native complex (Tang et al., 2008).